thanhhoangvan/thanhhoangvan/README.md

 <ul>
 <li> 🎓 I'm a student at <b>School of Applied Mathematics and Informatics(SAMI of HUST)</b>.</li>
 <li> 🛰 In the future, I will pursue to <b>Master of Business Administration</b>, <b>Doctor of Science</b> in <b>Applied Mathematics</b>, <b>Computer Science</b>, and <b>Data Science</b>.</li>
-<li> 💪 I like to learn things around programming, how computers work and how to make them as smart as humans.</li>
+<li> 💪 I like to learn things about programming, how computers work, and how to make them as smart as humans.</li>
 <li> 👨🏻‍💻 My projects are mainly around <b>computer vision</b>, <b>robotics</b>, <b>autonomous vehicles</b>.</li>
 <li> 📚 My research direction focuses on <b>computer vision</b>, applying <b>neuroscience</b> to computers, simulating how the brain processes information to make AI systems smarter.</li>
 </ul>